1925-S California Diamond Jubilee Half Dollar : A Collector's Guide

-The 1925-S California Diamond Jubilee Half Dollar is a silver commemorative half-dollar coin issued during the classic commemorative period of 1892-1954.
+The 1925-S California Diamond Jubilee commemorative half dollar is a silver commemorative half-dollar coin issued during the classic commemorative period of 1892 through 1954.
 The coin marks California’s 75th year of statehood by honoring the state’s gold rush history and state animal.
 It is a popular collector coin that remains affordable despite being nearly 100 years old.

 The Treaty of Guadalupe Hidalgo in 1848 ended the Mexican War.
 Along with Texas and New Mexico, this newly rich territory of California was ceded to the United States.
 At the time, the area was largely populated by indigenous tribes, plus small numbers of people of Spanish or Mexican descent.

-The discovery of gold in California in 1848 focused attention on that western territory as few other events ever could, and in short order, the siren’s call of “riches for the taking” spread rapidly around the world.
-Hundreds of thousands of people caught “gold fever” and braved the rigors of voyages “around the Horn,” treks through Panama’s deadly jungles, or braved the dangerous journey through hostile Indian territory.
+The discovery of gold in California in 1848 focused attention on that western territory as few other events ever could, and in short order, the news spread rapidly around the world.
+Hundreds of thousands of people caught “gold fever” and braved the rigors of voyages “around the Horn”, through the deadly jungles of Panama, and through hostile Indian territory.

-So many came searching for the yellow metal that, California was admitted into the Union as a state in 1850, and by 1860, California’s population had grown to almost 380,000 people.
-The draw of gold and the possibility of changing one’s fortunes made California the fastest-growing state in the country, with a population higher than seven U.S. states and all of the American territories.
+So many came searching that California was admitted into the Union as a state in 1850, and by 1860, California’s population had grown to almost 380,000 people.
+It was the fastest-growing state in the country, with a population higher than seven other U.S. states and all of the American territories.

 The Creation of a Popular Commemorative Half Dollar